turbot/steampipe-plugin-pagerduty/docs/tables/pagerduty_incident.md

   and created_at >= now() - interval '7 days';
 ```

-### List unacknowledged incidents assigned to a specific user in last 3 days
+### List unacknowledged incidents assigned to a specific user for the last 3 days

 ```sql
 select